magento/merchdocs/src/tax/vertex-setup-products.md

    Column name | Description
    ----------- | -----------
    Results | A message that indicates that the upload was either a success, or encountered an error.
-   Code Or Class | The SKU that is assigned to the product in Magento.
+   Code Or Class | The SKU that is assigned to the product in Commerce.
 Maximum size: 40 characters Product Name | The product name that is associated with the SKU.
 Maximum size: 60 characters Tax Type | Identifies the type of use tax as one of the following:<br/>**Buy** - The tax type for consumer use tax.<br/>**Sell** — The tax ype for sales/seller use tax.
    Code or Class Type | This value depends on the Buy/Sell tax type.
-The data is passed by Magento to Vertex Cloud, and drives the tax calculation.
+The data is passed by Commerce to Vertex Cloud, and drives the tax calculation.
 For example, the following values are valid for sellers:<br>**Product Class** - A high-level group of products, materials, or SKUs that have the same tax setting.<br/>**Product Code** - A specific product, material, service, or SKU.<br>**FlexCode03** to **FlexCode07** — User-definable codes.<br>For a complete list of Buy/Sell options, see the [Products File Layout](https://helpcenter.vertexsmb.com/docs/company-configuration/products/products-file-layout/) reference.
    Start Date | Determines the date that the product becomes available to Vertex Cloud.
 The Start Date must be on or after the company start date.
 Leave blank to use the company start date as the default.
 Format: `MM/DD/YYYY`
    End Date | Determines the date that the product is no longer available to Vertex Cloud.
 This date must be on or after the company start date.
 Format: `MM/DD/YYYY`
    Vertex Tax Code | The code, rather than the name, of the applicable tax category in the Vertex product hierarchy.
 For example:<br/>`VTX04-00143` — The code for “Clothing.”<br/>For a complete list of valid codes, see the [Vertex Tax Code](https://helpcenter.vertexsmb.com/docs/company-configuration/products/vertex-tax-codes/) reference.